Frequently Asked Questions

 Q: Generally speaking, what is the lead time to build my microwave system?

 A: Our microwaves are custom, made-to-order so we will begin making your system as soon as the order is placed.
 The general lead time from date of order to delivery is 90-120 days.
 Our microwaves are manufactured under the highest of quality specifications by skilled craftsman in Cedar Rapids, Iowa.
 These microwaves ovens are made from 304 stainless steel and are 100% wash-down capable.
-As much of the manufacturing we can do, is done in house, with high quality components and materials.
+As much of the manufacturing as possible is done in house, with high quality components and materials.

 Q: Do you guys offer any type of training course?